Gov Newsom visits Merced to see storm damage firsthand

 MERCED, Calif.
-(KSEE/KGPE) – Governor Gavin Newsom arrived in Merced Saturday afternoon to tour the area and see the impact of our Valley’s recent storms.
+(KSEE/KGPE) – Governor Gavin Newsom arrived in Merced Saturday afternoon to see the impact of the surrounding areas that have been devastated by flooding due to the record rainfall.

+“The reality is that this is the eighth of what we anticipate to be nine atmospheric rivers; we’re not done,” Newsom said.

 His itinerary included talking with residents affected by the previous rains, and he spoke in a press conference to highlight the preparedness measures the State has already taken.
 One measure he highlighted included activating Emergency Operations Center in advance of the storms.